Radiant Skin Starts Within: We're Replacing Make-Up With Microbes

-5. Give your gut a chance to start over with a probiotic.
+5. Help keep your gut microbiome thriving with a probiotic.

-If you think that you might have been putting your microbiome through the wringer (think: eating foods that aren’t great for you, being exposed to a lot of medication, or just generally not paying any attention to it for a while), then consider giving it a boost with an effective probiotic supplement.
+If you think that you might have been putting your microbiome through the wringer (think: eating foods that aren’t great for you, being exposed to a lot of medication, or just generally not paying any attention to it for a while), then consider giving it some love with a high-quality probiotic supplement.

 For skin support, we really love PRO-15.
-It’s got 15 different types of great probiotic bacteria, including Bifidobacteria, which can help your body absorb nutrients and support your immune system, both of which can affect your skin.
+It’s got 15 different strains of beneficial bacteria, including Bifidobacteria, which can help your body absorb nutrients and support your immune system, both of which can affect your skin.

 1. Bowe, W.P., Logan, A.C.
 (2011).
 Acne Vulgaris, Probiotics and the Gut-Brain-Skin Axis - Back to the Future?
 Gut Pathogens, 3(1). doi:10.1186/1757-4749-3-1

 2. Cummings, J.H., Antoine, J.M., Azpiroz, F. et al. (2004).
 Gut Health and Immunity.
 European Journal of Nutrition 43(Suppl 2). doi:10.1007/s00394-004-1205-4